lpnh/dotfiles/src/de/home_sweet_home.md

 ## Shell

-Check if Nushell is in the valid shells list:
+To check if Nushell is in the valid shells list:

 ```sh
 cat /etc/shells